Timer (lv_timer)

 Ready and Reset

-lv_timer_reset(timer) resets the period of a timer.
-It will be called again after the defined period of milliseconds has elapsed.
+lv_timer_reset(timer) resets the period of a Timer.
+It will be called again after its currently-set period (in milliseconds) has elapsed.

 Enable and Disable